Why Index Funds and ETFs Are Good for Retirees

 Retired investors can employ one of two key tacks to extract cash for living expenses from their portfolios: an income-centric approach or a total return/rebalancing approach (or a combination of the two).
 The good news is that index funds and ETFs lend themselves well to either.

 For income-centric retirees, the small fees that index funds and ETFs typically levy ensure that more of their dividends flow through to shareholders.
-It’s all but impossible for more-expensive products with similar mandates to generate a competitive yield without taking on additional risk.
-(It’s not for nothing that my recent lists of Morningstar’s favorite high-dividend-yield and dividend-growth funds were heavy on the index products.)
-And while the original yield-focused index products often embedded hefty sector bets, and paid for it during the financial crisis when banks slashed their dividends, the best dividend-focused index products today control for those biases.
+It's all but impossible for more-expensive products with similar mandates to generate a competitive yield without taking on additional risk.
+And while the original yield-focused index products often had embedded hefty sector bets, and paid for it during the financial crisis when banks slashed their dividends, the best dividend-focused index products today control for those biases.

 For total-return-oriented retirees who are using rebalancing (trimming appreciated securities) to meet living expenses, index funds and ETFs also work well.
-That’s because index funds and ETFs are typically pure plays on a given asset class.
-That makes it simple to identify which assets need to be scaled back to deliver the retiree’s desired cash flow and restore the portfolio to its desired asset-allocation mix.
+That's because index funds and ETFs are typically pure plays on a given asset class.
+That makes it simple to identify which assets need to be scaled back to deliver the retiree's desired cash flow and restore the portfolio to its desired asset-allocation mix.
 Of course, in some market environments, like the one in 2022 so far, even balanced portfolios may not yield sufficient rebalancing proceeds to fund living expenses.
 That's where a bucket strategy that entails an ongoing cash allocation can come into play.